Vietnam.vn - Nền tảng quảng bá Việt Nam

 How many questions have been raised and wondered why water, so flexible and soft, can create such magical shapes?
 Experts explain that the flexibility of water is also the strength of this soft substance, and that softness has created the extraordinary attractive power that our ancestors once concluded "first water, second fire".

 We often jokingly call it the wisdom of nature or the intelligence of water.
-That is the extreme power of water when it turns softness into submission.
-Floods are like a master of carving, it creates the mysterious legend of Phong Nha that the deeper you go, the more sophisticated it becomes beyond human imagination and description.
+That is the powerful extreme of water when it turns softness into submission.
+Floods are like a master of carving, it creates the mysterious legend of Phong Nha that the deeper we go, the more sophisticated it becomes beyond human imagination and description.
 That is the story of a legend in Phong Nha that we discovered, floods can destroy villages, but also create the masterpiece of Phong Nha - a part of the great heritage that is respectfully recognized by the world .

 Magnificent new contemplations

 Many people believe that Phong Nha cave has been fully explored , however, the space inside still holds many mysteries.
-New discoveries of the cave chambers inside and 2 hanging lakes inside the cave prove the opposite, which are considered new insights into this magnificent cave.
+New discoveries of the cave chambers inside and 2 hanging lakes inside the cave prove the opposite, which are considered new contemplations of this magnificent cave.
 Entering Huyen Khong cave, people witness the stalactite curtain architecture on both sides of the cave wall, more than 50m long and up to 20m high, bringing strange surprises.
 A stalactite curtain seems to hang loosely on the wall with many elaborate blocks, on which are dotted countless small bamboo shoots like a fairy world with many vivid senses.

 1000059253.jpg

-Small people in Phong Nha cave
+People are so small in Phong Nha cave

 1000059248.jpg